 Regional Governance – Regional Governing Body (RGB)

-The Portsmouth Regional Governing Body governs Moorings Way Infant School, for information on the role of the RGB and its members please follow the link here
+The Portsmouth Regional Governing Body governs Moorings Way Infant School, for information on the role of the RGB, members and minutes from meetings please follow the link here

 The Board of Directors